 Students must remember to bring their instrument to school.
-Forgotten instruments are not accepted for delivery; this is because 4th/5th grade students are learning responsibility and forgetting their instrument will give them the opportunity to learn from their mistake and remember it next time.
+Students will not be permitted to call home to request an instrument be dropped off, and forgotten instruments are not accepted for delivery.
+This is because 4th/5th grade students are learning responsibility and forgetting their instrument will give them the opportunity to learn from their mistake and remember it next time.